Sunnydreamrain/IndRNN_Theano_Lasagne/README.md

 ### 5, Weight decay
 If weight decay is used, no need to add the recurrent weights.

+### Note
+The above considerations are just suggestions.
+I did not explore lots of training techniques such as training methods, initialization techniques.
+So better results may be achieved with other options.

 # Other implementations
 Tensorflow: